Library Reference

 Sets an exchange interaction `𝐒_i⋅J 𝐒_j along the single bond connecting two Sites, ignoring crystal symmetry.
 Any previous coupling on this bond will be overwritten.
 The system must support inhomogeneous interactions via to_inhomogeneous.

-Use symmetry_equivalent_bonds to find (site1, site2, offset) values that are symmetry equivalent to a given Bond in the original system.
-For systems that are relatively small, the offset vector (in multiples of unit cells) will resolve ambiguities in the periodic wrapping.
+Use symmetry_equivalent_bonds to find (site1, site2, offset) values that would be symmetry equivalent to a given Bond in a homogeneous system.
+For smaller systems, the offset vector (in multiples of unit cells) will resolve ambiguities in the periodic wrapping.

 See also set_exchange! for more details on specifying J and biquad.
 For more general couplings, use set_pair_coupling_at! instead.